t-mabrar/flutter_components/README.md

 ## Overview

-`flutter_components` provides a set of beautiful and customizable widgets that are not available in the standard Flutter framework.
+`flutter_app_components` provides a set of beautiful and customizable widgets that are not available in the standard Flutter framework.
 Whether you need advanced UI elements or common boilerplate widgets, this package has you covered.

 <!-- *(Please add a more detailed description of your package's purpose here.)* -->